Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

-Black History Month is here, and while it’s vital that we celebrate Black poets, authors, leaders, playwrights, and activists all year long, this is a great time to put a special focus on spotlighting all the wonderful Black voices in the ELA world.
+Black History Month in ELA is here, and while it’s vital that we celebrate Black poets, authors, leaders, playwrights, and activists all year long, this is a great time to put a special focus on spotlighting all the wonderful Black voices in the ELA world.
 There are so many to choose from!!
 So today, I want to share some easy ways to do that, today, tomorrow, all through February, and all year long.

 You can listen in to episode 172 below, click here to tune in on any podcast player, or read on for the full post.